We believe U.S. workers have a right toPsychologically safe workplaceswhere our mental health is a priority.

 We accept nothing less than basic respect at work.

-We won’t stop until we eliminate abusive behaviors from the American workplace.
-We strive to protect and promote workers’ right to psychological wellness, critical to physical health, by advocating for the elimination of abusive behaviors from the American workplace.
+We won’t stop until we eliminate psychologically abusive behaviors from the American workplace.
+We strive to protect and promote workers’ right to psychological wellness, critical to physical health, by advocating for the elimination of such abusive behaviors from the American workplace.

 We’re organizing and leading a collective movement advocating for psychological safety at work.
 We lobby for protective legislation and policies, raise public awareness about psychological harm at work, build leaders who campaign for abuse-free workplaces, and collaborate with other organizations advancing workers’ rights.
 Because bias and prejudice are often an integral part of workplace abuse, we advocate for protections against discrimination.